espocrm/documentation/administration/workflows.md

 System will send an email using a specified email template.
 A recipient’s email address can be taken from the target record, any related record, the current user, followers, team users or specified.
 Email can be sent immediately or delayed for a specific interval.

+It's possible to add an opt-out link to an email body.

 ### Create Record

 System will create the new record of any entity type.
 If there is a relationship between the target record and creating record, it's possible to relate records.